underlines/awesome-ml/llm-tools.md

 -   [rustformer llm](https://github.com/rustformers/llm) Rust-based ecosystem for llms like BLOOM, GPT-2/J/NeoX, LLaMA and MPT offering a CLI for easy interaction and powered by ggml
 -   [Haven](https://github.com/havenhq/haven) Fine-Tune and Deploy LLMs On Your Own Infrastructure
 -   [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) Python Bindings for llama.cpp with low level C API interface, python API, openai like API and LangChain compatibility
+-   [candle](https://github.com/huggingface/candle) a minimalist ML framework for Rust with a focus on performance (including GPU support) and ease of use

 ### Model agnostic